valotas/valotas.com/src/articles/devoxx-2015.md

 ## Lack of advertisements talks

-I think my tweet says it all:
+I did tweet the following:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">No advertising talk till now at <a href="https://twitter.com/hashtag/devoxx2015?src=hash">#devoxx2015</a> either my filter works better or there is an improvement there!</p>&mdash; Yoryos Valotassios (@valotas) <a href="https://twitter.com/valotas/status/664743040448376832">November 12, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Although someone can argue that there were not any marketing talks, I have to say that this time were not that obvious ones.
 This is in my opinion a major improvement.
 I can understand the need of advertisement talks but I do not see what they can bring in terms of marketing if there are only a couple of people watching them.

 One of the coolest advertisement talks for example, was [The Twelve Factor app: Best Practices for Java Deployment](https://www.youtube.com/watch?v=94PxlbuizCU) where you at least got a couple of usefull information regarding the [12 factor app](http://12factor.net/) (which in my opinion is 12 rule of thumbs for creating microservices) and the only advertisement was that you could deploy that super easy with heroku.

+As I said before there were not big news this year and maybe that is whay there were no interest from companies to advertise anything.
+In any case, the main sponsors of this year's conference where not any big names like Google, Microsoft or Oracle as it used to be